immcantation/presto/docs/examples/assembly.rst

     AssemblePairs.py align -1 reads-1.fastq -2 reads-2.fastq --rc tail \
         --coord illumina --failed -outname align

-Then, the files labeled ``assemble-fail``, along with the ungapped V-segment reference sequences (:option:`-r vref.fasta <AssemblePairs reference -r>`), would be input into the :program:`reference` subcommand of :ref:`AssemblePairs`::
+Then the files labeled ``assemble-fail``, along with the ungapped V-segment reference sequences (:option:`-r vref.fasta <AssemblePairs reference -r>`), would be input into the :program:`reference` subcommand of :ref:`AssemblePairs`::